Payout retries

 This page explains each aspect of payout retries in more depth.
 Contact us to disable payout retries, or to change the period that payouts are retried for.

-Behaviour if payout retries are enabled
+Default behaviour, with payout retries enabled

-In this default behaviour, payouts are retried over the instant EUR payment scheme for, Sepa Credit Instant Transfer for a set duration.
-By default, this duration is one hour, but you can change this.
-The final payout attempt is made over the non-instant EUR payment scheme, Sepa Credit Transfer, to increase the likelihood the payout executes.
+Payout retries are enabled by default.
+In the default behaviour, payouts are retried over the instant EUR payment scheme for, SEPA Credit Instant Transfer for an hour (you can change this).
+The final payout attempt is made over the non-instant EUR payment scheme, SEPA Credit Transfer, to increase the likelihood the payout executes.

 You can contact us to disable payout retries.
 If disabled, we do not attempt to retry any payouts, and they will either succeed or fail quickly.